Create Lasting Change — Couples Coaching Programme

 & Begin

-First Intensive — Map and begin resolving
+First intensive — Map and begin resolving

 Before the session, both of you complete a questionnaire — identifying the main resentments and what each of you is hoping for.
 In the session, we map everything and begin working through resentments one at a time using a structured, calm method.
 You leave with your first resentments resolved, a realistic picture of the work ahead, and concrete tools to apply before the next session.